exabrial/pgp-signature-check-plugin/README.md

 #### site

-* `mvn clean install -P site`
+* `mvn clean site -P site`
 * Reports on all static analysis.
 Handy to see unit test coverage

 #### gh-pages

 * `git checkout pgp-signature-check-plugin-1.0.X`
-* `mvn clean install -P gh-pages`
+* `mvn clean site -P gh-pages`
 * Builds the public facing website.
 Override the sysprop:
-  * `mvn clean install -P gh-pages -Dgithub.site.skip=false` to actually deploy.
+  * `mvn clean site -P gh-pages -Dgithub.site.skip=false` to actually deploy.
 You must have a server setup in `settings.xml` to do this of course.

 #### eclipse

-* Adds the eclipse junit5 provider to the classpath
+* Adds the junit5 provider to the classpath
+* Set this as the default profile inside Eclipse or your IDE